-Trigger warning: the following book and book review involves rape, sexual slavery, human trafficking, and abuse.
+Trigger Warning: This novel and review discuss the following: rape, sexual slavery, human trafficking, and abuse.

 My book club buddy gave me an ARC of this novel back in the beginning of the year, and it came with a caution.
 She told me it would break my heart, that it’s heavy, and that there was just no hope in the novel, so I should prepare myself.
 With a warning like that, I couldn’t help but put off reading it.
 In fact, I wasn’t sure if I should read it at all!
 However, I decided this month was the time to read it, to knock it off the TBR.

 Set in modern times in eastern India, Poornima and Savitha are two young, poor, intelligent women.
 Poornima’s family makes thread and saris, and Poornima’s thrills on having a small amount of rupees to purchase a banana for her sick mother on a regular basis.
 When her mother passes away, her father is at distraught- not because of the loss of his wife, but for the loss of income.
 He is trying to maintain enough of a dowry to marry off Poornima, and now he there is nobody to run the second loom.
 Savitha, hearing that there was an opening for a sari weaver, gets the position, and befriends Poornima.
 Savitha comes from a very poor family, and with four daughters, Savitha’s Nanna (father) is struggling to provide for them.
 So, Savitha is encouraged by her father, and she works tirelessly, even overnight, to earn enough to feed her family.